 Metric 2: Unplanned water service interruptions per 1,000 customer accounts

 Bellevue Utilities measures the reliability of its water services by the number of unplanned water service interruptions per 1,000 water accounts.
 Unplanned service interruptions are those performed under emergency conditions where prior customer notice is impossible or impractical.
-Unplanned service interruptions usually occur when we experience severe water main breaks where there is potential for unsafe conditions or significant property damage.
+Unplanned service interruptions usually occur when the city experiences severe water main breaks where there is potential for unsafe conditions or significant property damage.

 How was this calculated?